leaningtech/labs/src/content/docs/cheerpx/00-guides/02-custom-devices.md

 ---
 title: Custom devices
-subtitle: How to create custom CheerpX devices from Docker containers
+description: How to create custom CheerpX devices from Docker containers
 ---

 This guide will show you how to configure a Docker container and build it into an `ext2` image for use with CheerpX.